Abdelrhman-Samir-99/Projects/README.md

 + Documented every component in the system in a clean manner.
 + Developed using Ruby on Rails.
 ### [Fast Food](https://github.com/Abdelrhman-Samir-99/Projects/tree/master/Fast%20Food) <hr/> ###
-// Why not link the better version directly ?
 + A much better version of this can be found [here](https://github.com/Abdelrhman-Samir-99/Projects/tree/master/Food%20Diary).
 + A basic restaurant system with some features for generating reports for the manager.
 + I saw this academic project as a chance to learn more about design patterns.